Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Details of the original Quantum Parton Shower (QPS) algorithm

 At each step, the total probability that an emission occurs depends on the scale $\theta_m$, splitting functions $P_f(\theta_m), P_{\phi}(\theta_m)$, and numbers of each type of particle $\ket{n_a}, \ket{n_b}, \ket{n_{\phi}}$.
 Let

 denote the probability of \textit{no emission} from a particular $f_a$, $f_b$, or $\phi$ particle, respectively.
-(These are the Sudakov factors definie by \cref{eq:sudakov}.)
+(These are the Sudakov factors defined by \cref{eq:sudakov}.)
 Then, the total probability of having \textit{no emission} at step $m$ is